juriad/advent-2020/README.md

 I was looking forward to some number theory.
 The task is easy once it is clear once restarted in modular arithmetics.

+## Day 14 - Perl

+Again a language which I was a bit familiar with.
+I am quite uncomfortable with Perl; it does not have proper parameters of subs, it has contexts, different comparison operators for numbers and strings.

+When implementing the second part I was a bit worried that the memory won't be sufficient and a different representation would be necessary.

 # Language Pool

-C++
+* C++
-Eiffel
+* Eiffel
-Goby
+* Goby
-Java
+* Java
-Joy
+* Joy
-Mercury
+* Mercury
-Oberon
-Perl
-PostScript
+* PostScript
-Red
+* Red
-Scala
+* Scala
-Scratch
+* Scratch
-Smalltalk
+* Smalltalk
-TeX
+* TeX
-Vala
+* Vala

 # Banned

-Self - does not have 64bit distribution
+* Self - does not have 64bit distribution
-XQuery - not powerful enough
+* XQuery - not powerful enough
-Pony - ld: unrecognised emulation mode: cx16
+* Pony - ld: unrecognised emulation mode: cx16
+* Oberon - not exactly a language, it is an operating system